sirensolutions/gcloud-es-cluster/README.md

 We want to keep this as simple as possible so that we can manage changes in another file (the *constructor*).
 We can also store the startup script in git, but it should not be absolutely necessary to pull the latest version down onto the controller node every time.

 - The *startup* script is `pull-constructor.sh`.
 This is invoked on the controller node but executed on the slave.
 Instructions are in comments in the script itself.
+It should *never* change, unless we rename the github repo.
 - The *constructor* script is `constructor.sh`.
 This contains volatile changes, and is `git pull`ed onto the slave node at runtime by the startup script.